 - Contributor (edit and delete abilities only)

 - Editor (the user role editor can publish, add, edit, delete, upload their and others’ posts and moderate comments)

 - Administrator (manage plugins and themes, add, edit, and delete users, manage posts, pages, and uploads)

-When a user registers on one of your sites, they are registered for all sites within your Multisite.
+When a user registers on one of your multiple WordPress sites, they are registered for all sites within your Multisite.
 So when they login, they will also be able to navigate to your subsites while remaining logged in.
 To understand the benefit of this, think of a forum website like Reddit.
 Instead of having to create a new profile for every subreddit forum, users only need to login once, and their username and login session persists across all subreddits.

 This is one of the common reasons you might choose to use a Multisite configuration: if users need to be registered for all subsites at once, Multisite makes this process easy.

 Manage Multiple User Registration Per Site

 By default, WordPress only allows front-end user registration to be enabled for all sites, or none, as this is controlled in the Network Admin screen.
 However, the Network Subsite User Registration plugin allows this ability to be managed at the subsite level, if you choose.
 With this plugin, you can manage whether users are able to register on subsites on a per-site basis.

 One of the benefits to managing a number of websites from the same Network Admin Dashboard is the ability to easily add the same Admin user to multiple subsites.